lucasdavid/jmagic/README.md

 A Java implementation for an environment which can play the game
 Magic: The Gathering.

 ## Introduction

+This code is licenced under MIT License.
+Check the attached [LICENSE](LICENSE) file.

 This code was developed using Java 9 SDK.
 Please refer to the proper documentation.

 ## Start Up